FilimonK-Git/rpp36-boc-sailboat/README.md

 # Encompass
-This was a month long project where our team completed an MVP full stack application for a new client that we worked with closely
+A mobile-first productivity app that allows users to manage their tasks and appointments.
-> Interact, create tasks, and form your calendar however it suits your needs!
+> Now you can - create tasks, make appointments, update and share your calendar and, evaluate your productivity ... all in one app!

 ## Tech Stack